What services are available?

 - Blood pressure and vision screening.

-- Women’s health care and counseling, including breast exams, pregnancy testing, diagnosis and treatment of vaginal infections and sexually transmitted diseases.
+- Women’s health care and counseling, including breast exams, diagnosis and treatment of vaginal infections and sexually transmitted diseases.

 Nursing majors, athletes, and ROTC students are to have a physical exam performed by their family doctor prior to starting classes.